augustusnaz/laravel-vouchers/README.md

 ### Voucher already redeemed or exhausted

 All generated vouchers can be set for reuse.
-If a user tries to redeem a disposable voucher for the second time, or another user already redeemed this voucher, `MOIREI\Vouchers\Exceptions\VoucherAlreadyRedeemed::class` is thrown.
-If the reuse quantity has been exhausted, `MOIREI\Vouchers\Exceptions\VoucherAlreadyRedeemed::class` is thrown.
+If a user tries to redeem a disposable voucher for the second time, or another user already redeemed this voucher, `MOIREI\Vouchers\Exceptions\VoucherAlreadyRedeemed` is thrown.
+If the reuse quantity has been exhausted, `MOIREI\Vouchers\Exceptions\VoucherRedeemsExhausted` is thrown.

 ### Not allowed

-If model instances has been specifically to allowed or denied ability to redeem voucher, `MOIREI\Vouchers\Exceptions\CannotRedeemVoucher::class` will be thrown accordingly.
+If model instances have been specifically allowed or denied ability to redeem voucher, `MOIREI\Vouchers\Exceptions\CannotRedeemVoucher` will be thrown accordingly.

 ### Voucher expired

-If a user tries to redeem an expired voucher code, the package will throw the following exception: `MOIREI\Vouchers\Exceptions\VoucherExpired`.
+If a user tries to redeem an expired voucher code, `MOIREI\Vouchers\Exceptions\VoucherExpired` is thrown.